No, the Pittsburgh Steelers did not get here. And yes, the Cleveland Browns gave it a valiant shot but fell short.

 A month ago, the books looked safe in not paying that out.
 But Tampa Bay has caught fire.

-The weather in Green Bay is expected to be cold for the conference championship, but not punitive.
-High 20s, snow showers and the wind only about 6 mph.
+The weather in Green Bay is expected to be cold for the conference championship but not punitive, with the high in the 20s, snow showers and the wind only about 6 mph.

 It’s veteran quarterbacks Aaron Rodgers and Tom Brady in a matchup of the old guard.